 general model of performance appraisal, as it is known

 many organizations - but not all - appraisal results are

 used, either directly or indirectly, to help determine

 reward outcomes.
 That is, the appraisal results are used

 to identify the better performing employees who should

 get the majority of available merit pay increases,

 bonuses, and promotions.

-these two extremes lie various schools of belief.
+the extremes are various schools of belief.
 While

 all endorse the use of performance appraisal, there are many